GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

-We first propose \cref{alg:pos_neg_expression_prediction} to generate a set of promising (positive) expressions $\NL_p(q)$ and a set of less promising (negative) expressions $\NL_n(q)$ for each training/validation question $q$.
-Specifically, we extract candidate reasoning subgraphs for the question using ground truth answers (denoted as $A_q$) and the candidate answers (denoted as $A_c$) that can be obtained from the first step of our model (cf. \cref{alg:pos_neg_expression_prediction} - Line 5 to 7).
-Then, we convert each extracted subgraph $\mathcal{G}_c$ into a query $Q(\mathcal{G}_c)$ by turning the (candidate) answer entity $e$ in the subgraph into a variable.
-By executing this query over the KG, we can get a set of entities, denoted as $A(\mathcal{G}_c)$, that match the semantic context of the subgraph (cf. Line 8 to 10).
-Using \cref{alg:subgraph_rewriting}, natural language expressions are generated based on the extracted subgraphs.
-For a natural language expression $nl$, the set $nl2ans[nl]$ includes entities that match any of its corresponding subgraphs (cf. Line 11 to 19).
-In Line 12, $keys(nl2ans)$ denotes the key set of $nl2ans$.
-We assume that the more entities in $nl2ans[nl]$ are correct answers to the question $q$, the more likely $nl$ is a positive expression.
-Therefore, generated expressions get upvotes from matching entities that exist in $A_q$ and get downvotes from the rest of the matching entities (cf. Line 20 to 24).
-In Line 23, $upvote - downvote$ computes the final vote of an expression.
-Finally, among the expressions that get the highest final vote $max\_vote$, the ones with the minimum number of entity/relation mentions, i.e., $min\_len$, are predicted to be positive and included in $\NL_p(q)$ (cf. Line 25 to 33).
-In Line~28, the function $\Length(nl)$ computes the number of entity/relation mentions in $nl$.
-Any other expressions generated in the above process are predicted to be negative and included in $\NL_n(q)$.

-As \cref{alg:pos_neg_expression_prediction} only predicts relatively positive and relatively negative expressions, the loss for fine-tuning the Sentence Transformer is accordingly defined as a triplet loss:
+We propose \cref{alg:pos_neg_expression_prediction} to generate a set of relatively positive expressions $\NL_p(q)$ and a set of relatively negative expressions $\NL_n(q)$ for each training question $q$.
+Specifically, we extract candidate reasoning subgraphs for the question using both the ground truth answers and the candidate answers obtained by performing the above GNN encoding.
+Then, we convert each extracted subgraph into a query by turning its included answer entity into a variable.
+By executing this query over the KG, we can get a set of entities---the entities that satisfy the semantic constraints of the extracted subgraph.
+Therefore, the more these entities belong to the correct answers, the more positively this extracted subgraph would be considered.
+Specifically, we consider entities being the correct answers as ``up-votes,'' while other entities being ``down-votes,'' as computed in \cref{alg:pos_neg_expression_prediction} - Line 15.
+Finally, we add the most concise natural language expressions with the highest ``net-votes'' to the relatively positive set $\NL_p(q)$.
+All the other natural language expressions are added to the relatively negative set $\NL_n(q)$.
+The loss for fine-tuning the Sentence Transformer is defined as a triplet loss: